b0x1/webcol/README.md

 Development
 -----------

-Use `start.sh` to start the development server.
+Use `server.py` to start the development server.

 Acknowledgement
 ---------------